top of page

 “Breach!” a panicked voice called from below.

-“Were taking on water!”
+“We're taking on water!”

 “My‑re!”

-A few more seconds.
+A few more moments.

 “Reverse course!”
 My‑re roared.
 “Hold on!”

-“Throw the remaining torches and lanterns high and forward!”
-My-re bellowed.
+“Toss the remaining torches and lanterns high and forward!”
+My‑re bellowed.
 “Now!”

 “Captain!
 Hard to port!”